Close

 Diplomatic Passports: Many countries have visa exemptions for diplomatic passport holders - check current bilateral agreements.

-Work/Study: All nationalities need appropriate permits for employment or long-term study, regardless of visa-free tourist access.
+Work/Study: Students and prospective students must apply for a residence permit if you plan to study at a Finnish educational institution for more than 90 days.
+All nationalities need appropriate permits for employment or long-term study, regardless of visa-free tourist access.

-Always verify current requirements through Finland's official immigration website or nearest Finnish consulate before traveling.
+Always verify current requirements through official immigration websites or your nearest Finnish consulate before traveling.

 03